Ethics continuing education requirement

 1. What does the statute require?

-California Insurance Code (CIC) Section 1749.3 requires Property Broker-Agents and/or Casualty Broker-Agents and Life-Only agents and/or Accident and Health agents to complete three hours of ethics training during their two-year license term.
+California Insurance Code (CIC) Section 1749.3 requires Property Broker-Agents and/or Casualty Broker-Agents and Life agents and/or Accident and Health or Sickness agents to complete three hours of ethics training during their two-year license term.
 Personal Lines broker-agents and Limited Lines Automobile insurance agents will also be required to complete three hours of ethics training during their two-year license term.

 2. Does a California non-resident have to complete California's ethics training?